-Application form: According to section 33, securities application forms are only issued when they are accompanied with a memorandum that has all of the features of a prospectus, referred to as an abridged prospectus.
+Application form: According to Section 33, securities application forms are only issued when they are accompanied by a memorandum that has all of the features of a prospectus, referred to as an abridged prospectus.
 Exceptions to this rule are when a person receives an application form as an invitation to enter into a securities underwriting agreement.
 A request was made for securities that were not available to the general public.
-A public company's prospectus must be signed and dated, and it must include all of the following information, as stated in section 26 of the Companies Act, 2013:
+A public company's prospectus must be signed and dated, and it must include all of the following information, as stated in Section 26 of the Companies Act, 2013:

-· Statement of the Board of Directors about the details of utilization and non-utilisation of receipts of previous issues.
+Statement of the Board of Directors about the details of utilization and non-utilization of receipts of previous issues.

-· Consent of the directors, auditors, bankers to the issue, expert opinions.
+Consent of the directors, auditors, bankers to the issue, and expert opinions.